 We have a FREE, ONLINE tonic herbalism course, which covers all the fundamentals of tonic herbalism.
 We'd love for you to join us here.
 You'll continue to expand your knowledge on medicinal mushies, like the ones are we talking about here today.

 Keep reading on about the eight most powerful medicinal mushrooms you need to know about *stat*:

-Is considered to be one of the most sacred tonic herbs in the Daoist tradition, earning it fantastic-sounding names like the Mushroom of Immortality and Mushroom of Spiritual Potency.
+Is considered to be one of the most sacred tonic herbs in the Taoist tradition, earning it fantastic-sounding names like the Mushroom of Immortality and Mushroom of Spiritual Potency.
 Arguably, the most well known medicinal mushie on the planet!
-Regularly featuring in the Daoist depictions of Heaven, reishi's powerful anti-ageing properties are what it first found fame for—especially as a tonic for emperors seeking immortality.
+Regularly featuring in the Taoist depictions of Heaven, reishi's powerful anti-ageing properties are what it first found fame for—especially as a tonic for emperors seeking immortality.
 Brimming with polysaccharides and terpenoids (terpenoids are mighty bitter, but trust us, these are the bomb for their health-promoting abilities).

 Is know as 'monkey head mushroom' in Chinese and has been used for centuries; monks have traditionally used this herb to asset with focus during meditation and for general vigour and strength.
 It looks like a brain - and that's what it helps :) Lion's mane is certainly having its time in the sun for biohacking and nootropic effects.
 The mushroom is also known for its effects on the central nervous system and is used for treating Qi deficiency in Traditional Chinese Medicine.